Former NBA, NFL team owner, businessman Red McCombs dies - NewsBreak

 “The entire McCombs family is heartbroken to announce that our father, grandfather and great-grandfather, Red McCombs passed away Sunday, Feb.
 19, 2023,” according to the statement that called McCombs “a Texas icon.”

 “Red was a visionary entrepreneur who touched many lives and impacted our community in immeasurable ways,” the statement said.
-“But to us he was always, first and foremost, ‘Dad’ or ‘Poppop.’”
+“But to us, he was always, first and foremost, ‘Dad’ or ‘Poppop.’”
+Minot man charged with murder after assault victim dies

 McCombs owned more than 400 businesses during his lifetime, according to the McCombs Enterprises website, and the McCombs School of Business at The University of Texas at Austin is named for him.